BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         xls Excel XML spreadsheet

-        xml DM XML containing only the changes made by the final file on the command line; see also --autobase and --lastonly
+        xml if --lastonly is specified, DM XML containing only the changes made by the final file on the command line; see also --autobase

+            if --lastonly is not specified, DM XML with all imports resolved (apart from bibliographic references and data type definitions);
+            use --dtprofile, optionally with --dtspec, to generate DT XML for the specified profiles; use --canonical to generate canonical and more easily compared descriptions; use --components (perhaps with --noobjects or --noparameters) to generate component definitions

         xml2
-            XML that is similar to the input but with all imports resolved;
-            by default is DM XML; use --dtprofile, optionally with --dtspec, to generate DT XML for the specified profiles; use --canonical to generate canonical and more easily compared descriptions; use --components (perhaps with --noobjects of --noparameters) to generate component definitions
+            same as the xml report with --lastonly not specified; deprecated (use xml instead)

         xsd W3C schema